stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 We will also need to slightly refactor the pipeline layout which is used to configure the descriptor sets in the rendering process.

 > Descriptor sets are one of the more complex aspects of a Vulkan application (or at least they proved to be for the author).
-We have attempted to come up with a design that reflects the flexibility that the Vulkan designers were clearly aiming for whilst providing a relatively developer-friendly API.
+We have attempted to come up with a design that reflects the flexibility that the Vulkan designers were clearly aiming for while hopefully providing a relatively developer-friendly API.

 ---